Katipō: Reproduction

-The females lay their eggs in November or December.
+The female lays its eggs in November or December.
 The eggs are round, about the size of a mustard seed, and are a transparent, purplish red.
-They are held together in a cream-coloured, round, ball shaped egg sac which is about 12 mm in diameter.
+They are held together in a cream-coloured, round, ball-shaped egg sac which is about 12 mm in diameter.
 The female constructs five or six egg sacs over the next three to four weeks.
 Each egg sac contains about 70 to 90 fertilised eggs.
-The egg sacs are hung in the centre of the spider's web and the female spins more silk over them.
-Over time, the exterior of the egg sac may become covered with sand.
-After six weeks of incubation, during January and February, the spiderlings hatch.
+The egg sacs are hung in the centre of the spider's web and the female spins more silk over them, which becomes covered in sand and conceals them somewhat.

+The eggs hatch after 20–25 days and continue to develop within the egg sac where they remain until the second instar, at which stage they feed on the wall of the egg sac.
+After four to six weeks of incubation, during January and February, the juveniles chew their way out of the egg sac.
 The young spiders then disperse from the web.
-Little is known about the dispersal mechanism that the spiderlings use to move away from the nest.
-In one study, observing spiders over 24 hours, 28% used a ballooning method, which is where the young spiders use air currents to carry themselves away from the nest suspended by a single web strand, while the majority, 61%, used a bridging method where the spiderling uses its silk to move to nearby plants, and 11% still remained in the nest.
-The young spiderlings reach full maturity the following spring.
+In one 24-hour study of juveniles, 28% dispersed from the web by ballooning—using air currents to carry themselves away from the nest on a single silk strand.
+The majority, 61%, used bridging, moving to nearby plants along silk threads, while 11% remained in the nest.

-The close relationship between the katipō and redback is shown when mating.
-A male redback is able to successfully mate with a female katipō producing hybrid offspring.
-However, a male katipō cannot mate with the female redback as the male katipō is heavier than the male redback, and when it approaches the web it triggers a predatory response in the female leading to the male being eaten before mating occurs.
-There is evidence of interbreeding between katipō and redbacks in the wild.
+Because they are closely related, the male redback is able to successfully interbreed with a female katipō to produce hybrid offspring.
+However, a male katipō cannot mate with the female redback as the male katipō is heavier than the male redback, and when it approaches the web it triggers a predatory response in the female leading to the male usually being eaten before mating can occur.
+There is evidence of interbreeding between katipō and redbacks in the wild, one specimen reported to have redback DNA in its maternal lineage.

+Population demographics

+The proportion of females, males and juveniles in a population varies somewhat depending on site.
+As adults, the female is generally more abundant than the male, probably because the male lives on average 77 days whereas the female can live for two years.
+Along the Manawatū–Whanganui coastline, only adult females were found in some surveyed sites, whereas at other sites the juveniles were more common than the adults.
+It has been proposed that sites with few juveniles detected may be due to low reproductive output.